Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Proof of Lemma

 The first proposition claims, in particular, that the probability that an ER graph has ``many'' edges is low. \begin{proposition}[Proposition 2.3 of \cite{demarco2013triangle}] For every $\epsilon > 0$,

 Moreover, for some $\gamma > 0$,

 \end{proposition}

-The following proposition shows first that the probability that, in an ER graph, there are two big, disjoint sets of vertices with many more or many fewer edges between them than expected is low.
-And then that such estimate can be extended to a set of vertices of arbitrary sizes and its complement in $G$. \begin{proposition}[Proposition 2.4 of \cite{demarco2013triangle}] For each $\delta > 0$, there is a $K > 0$ such that
+The following proposition shows two statements.
+First, that the event, that in an ER graph there are two big, disjoint sets of vertices with many more or many fewer edges between them than expected has low probability.
+Second, that such an estimate can be extended to a set of vertices in $G$ of arbitrary size as well as its complement. \begin{proposition}[Proposition 2.4 of \cite{demarco2013triangle}] For each $\delta > 0$, there is a $K > 0$ such that

 and

 where, in both cases, $\gamma_\delta$ is a constant depending only on $\delta$. \end{proposition}

 The following proposition is similar to \cref{proposition_2_4}, but now the sets $S$ and $T$ partition the neighborhood set of a vertex in the graph.
 In particular, this result shows that, in an ER graph, the probability that there exists a vertex with a set of neighbors whose graph has many vertices or that there exists a vertex with a set of neighbors with few vertices and many edges are low. \begin{proposition}[Proposition 2.6 of \cite{demarco2013triangle}] There is a $K > 0$ such that